azufre/sudoku2/README.md

 # sudoku2
-chanllage passed by 40 test written by bob white at codesignal
+challenge passed by 40 test written by bob white at codesignal